neuronsimulator/nrn/modelspec/programmatic/mechanisms/mech.rst

     .. warning::
         xcaxial is also defined but is not implemented.
-If you need those then add them with the :func:`LinearMechanism` .
+If you need those then add them with the :class:`LinearMechanism` .

         Prior versions of this document indicated that e_extracellular is in series with the parallel (xc,xg)